 If you want a little help in the planning stage, Pinterest has a plethora of free Christmas Planner Printables.
 Check them out here.

-While this probably isn’t a good idea for the prawns, buying presents before the sales and marketing gurus work their magic on the malls is definitely smart.
-You may want to buy everything all at one, or chip away at your list week by week.
+While this probably isn’t a good idea for the prawns, buying presents before the sales and marketing gurus work their magic in the malls is definitely smart.
+You may want to buy everything all at once, or chip away at your list week by week.
 Just make sure that you stick to your list.

 Manage your mind